Moe-hacker/ruri/README.md

 &emsp;This program should be run with root privileges.
 &emsp;Please unset $LD_PRELOAD before running this program.
 ### About rurid:
-&emsp;Since some functions need to be shared, rurid is not a separate binary program. rurid is a background service process that stores unshare container information and initializes the container so that the same container always runs in the same namespaces.
-But it is not a necessary process.
-Pure chroot containers do not rely on rurid, unshare containers will only show a warning if daemon is not running, but it is still recommended to start rurid before running the container.
+&emsp;Rurid is the daemon of ruri.
+It can store the info of unshare containers and ensure that the same containers run in the same namespaces.
+It's not a necessary process and pure chroot containers will not communicate with the daemon.

 --------
 <p align="center">「 咲誇る花 美しく、</p>